Robert Lee (golfer)

+Career

-Lee was born in London.
-He turned professional in 1982 and was in his prime from 1985 to 1987, finishing in the top thirty of the European Tour Order of Merit each of those years.
+In 1961, Lee was born in London.

+In 1982, he turned professional.
+He was in his prime from 1985 to 1987 finishing in the top thirty of the European Tour Order of Merit each of those years.
 He twice shot 27 for nine holes on the tour, first at the 1985 Monte Carlo Open, and again two years later at the 1987 Portuguese Open.
 He went on to win the latter, one of his two victories on the European Tour.
 He also seriously competed for the 1985 Open Championship in the opening rounds.
 He was in second place after the first round and only two back after the second round.
 He faded over the weekend but picked up a top-25 finish.

 From the late 1980s Lee's form dipped, and he spent the latter half of the 1990s going back and forth between the second-tier Challenge Tour and the main European Tour.
 Since leaving the tour at the end of the 1999 season, Lee has worked as an analyst for Sky Sports.